KellyGui/HDPSLAM/README.md

 The common-view frame matrix is computed for the measurement among the frames with the same commonview relationships.

-see the bib reference of our HDP SLAM paper below:
+See the bib reference of our HDP SLAM paper below:

 @ARTICLE{8794595,
 author={J. {Zhang} and M. {Gui} and Q. {Wang} and R. {Liu} and J. {Xu} and S. {Chen}}, journal={IEEE Transactions on Visualization and Computer Graphics},